jeffanddom/manchester/src/cli/cloud-dev/README.md

 To run the game server, use the VSCode terminal and run `yarn dev`.
 You can access the the server via the web using the hostname emitted by `bin/cloud-dev`.

+#### Connecting to the game server

+If you're running the game server on the cloud dev host, you can connect to it by accessing `http://localhost:3000`.
+Web requests will be forwarded via SSH to the cloud host.

 #### Git

 SSH agent forwarding seems to be broken in VSCode, so fetch/push actions in the cloud dev server require a separate SSH session from a new terminal.
 To connect to the server, run: